 - Reliability: We do what we say we will do.

-- Environment: We strive for a positive and supportive teamwork environment where staff are involved in decisions, and are effective and competent.
+- Environment: We strive for a positive and supportive team environment where staff are involved in decisions and are effective and competent.

 The Ryan White CARE Act